Fed-Ex Cup Betting Offers 2022

 What Do FedEx Winners Get

 Players that win the Fed-Ex Cup get $15,000,000 in cool cash.
 They also receive a 5 year exemption from needing to qualify to be on the PGA Tour, receiving automatic entry.
-Players that win the Tour Championship will also receive $1.655 million dollars in prize money (as do the winners of the Northern Trust and BMW Championship event).
+Players that win the Tour Championship from 2019 no longer receive additional prize money for winning the event.
+They still however win $1.71 million dollars in prize money as winners of the Northern Trust and BMW Championship event respectively.

 One fun little additional prize that the get, in addition to being crowned the FedEx Cup winner, is the Calamity Jane Trophy.
 Calamity Jane was the name given to Bobby Jones’s putter and Tour Championship winners get an exact replica of it.
 That tradition was introduced in 2005, with all former winners retrospectively awarded one.